narayanbs/dotfiles/README.md

-Configuration files for my terminal, editors and other apps
+Configuration Files for my terminal, editors and other apps